sntioudis/papreca/documentation/commands.md

 \subsection boxzvacuum_description Description

-Ensures that the distance between the maximum z-coordinate of any atom in the simulation box is separated by the +z-edge of the simulation box by "vacuum length" (i.e., a user-defined parameter).
+Ensures that the distance between the maximum z-coordinate of any atom in the simulation box and the +z-edge of the simulation box is at least "vacuum length" (i.e., a user-defined parameter).
 This operation is performed before every kMC stage.
 This command can be essential in thin-film simulations to guarantee that there is enough space for the insertion of atoms (see \ref createDiff and \ref createDepo).
 Note that if there is not enough space for insertions, the [create_atoms command](https://docs.lammps.org/create_atoms.html) will attempt to add atoms outside of the current simulation box.
-In such a case, the insertion operation will fail silently (without error or warning) and no atoms will be added to the system.
+In such a case, the insertion operation will fail silently (without error or warning), and no atoms will be added to the system.
 The box_zvacuum command ensures that the simulation box is always big enough to accommodate new atoms by resizing the simulation box (via the [change_box command](https://docs.lammps.org/change_box.html) in LAMMPS).